 There are approximately 40 million brain cells that are affected both directly and indirectly by serotonin.
 Low levels of serotonin have been directly linked to depression, obsessive-compulsive disorder, anxiety, panic attacks, and anger.
 Because alcohol alters the serotonin levels and other neurotransmitters in the brain, drinking may actually worsen anxiety over time.

-The average social drinker has a few drinks and may experience a loss of control, while the chronic drinker consumes a few drinks, feels a false sense of control and continues drinking.
+The average social drinker has a few drinks and may experience a loss of control, while the chronic drinker consumes a few drinks, feels a false sense of control, and continues drinking.

-Link Between Anxiety Disorders and Alcoholism
+The Link Between Mental Health Disorders and Alcoholism

 How You Can Stop Using Alcohol for Anxiety

-Alcohol replaces your brain’s need to learn to cope with stress on its own, so quitting alcohol can also cause anxiety.
+Alcohol replaces the brain’s need to learn to cope with stress on its own, so quitting alcohol can also cause anxiety.
 As a result, many people tend to continue drinking.
 Alcohol’s effects last long after the withdrawal symptoms, which is why many alcoholics do best in treatment recovery situations.

 There are many strategies alcoholics can use to deal with anxiety and depression the correct way and overcome the addiction.

 - Choose a Support Network.
 An individual should surround themself with family and friends who support their decision to quit drinking, choosing people they feel comfortable sharing thoughts and feelings with when they’re feeling stressed and want to turn to alcohol or other substances.

 - Look for Alternative Coping Mechanisms.
 Alcohol often makes individuals turn away from hobbies and everyday interests.
 Someone who is overcoming addiction may benefit from revisiting pastimes they used to enjoy or pick up a new hobby they’ve always wanted to try.
 Taking an art class, learning yoga, beginning an exercise program, or practicing deep breathing exercises whenever stress seems to take its toll may help.